 Visit the Henry VIII Apartments

-You enter in through the Great Hall.
+Entering through the Great Hall, you begin the tour of the Hampton Court Palace Apartments.
 If you watched Tudors, you’ve seen something like it.
 That or you can imagine a smaller version of the Hogwarts Great Hall, minus the floating candles.
 Even without the wizard magic or the King himself, the hall is magnificent.
 I had been in here earlier for the time play, but this time I got the chance to look around and explore.
 The tapestries and stained glass are so ornate it’s mind-blowing.
 Click on the photos for a closer look.
 If only the walls could speak in this room….

 The Great Hall